Privacy Overview

 Author Bio

-Dr. Roksana Badruddoja (pronoun hir) is a feminine/masculine Woman of Color; an inherited family trauma liberation scholar; a tenured full professor of sociology, women and gender studies, and critical race and ethnicity studies; and an interfaith and cross-cultural Akashic and urban shamanic practitioner.
-Roksana is summoned as a medicine woman in the tradition of the Gomti River as hir cultural inheritance.
-Hir identifies hidden patterns of generational traumas in family lines and has honed ancient technologies in hundreds of ceremonies for fifteen years.
+Dr. Roksana Badruddoja (pronoun she/they) is a feminine/masculine Woman of Color; an inherited family trauma liberation scholar; a tenured full professor of sociology, women and gender studies, and critical race and ethnicity studies at Manhattan University; and an interfaith and cross-cultural Akashic and urban shamanic practitioner.
+Roksana is summoned as a medicine woman in the tradition of the Gomti River as their cultural inheritance.
+They identify hidden patterns of generational traumas in family lines and has honed ancient technologies in hundreds of ceremonies for fifteen years.
 Roksana is the author of National (un)Belonging: Bengali American Women on Imagining and Contesting Culture and Identity (Haymarket 2022).